kelbyludwig/kel.bz/content/post/authz.md

 ## Authorization Bonus Points

-There are also other commendable access control principles that we recommend.
+We recommend other access control principles as well.
 These may not prevent authorization flaws, but they may help identify or limit issues considerably.